 - Advanced Robotics

 This list is not complete and of course in random order.
 Moreover, it is per se constantly changing and varies from industry to industry.
 Much more important: Disruption is not path-dependent and usually not known.
-Disruption comes by definition from nowhere and without warning.
+Disruption and disruptive technologies come by definition from nowhere and without warning.
 Nevertheless, the list is a good starting point for developing ideas.

 Step Four: Trigger Change